 Board Elections………………………...……………….Denise Pantelis, President

 There are four officers.
 They are president (Denise Pantelis), vice president (Cary Retlin), secretary (Richee Jesky), and treasurer (Simone Grant).
 All four board members have agreed to retain their position for another year.
-A motion was made to nominate all of the incumbents to retain their current position.
-The vote was unanimous to keep all of the board members in their current position.
+A motion was made to nominate the incumbents to retain their current position.
+The vote was unanimous to keep the board members in their current position.

-Yona Makowski (yonamakowski@gmail.com) has volunteered to join the CRANA board.
+Yona Makowski has volunteered to join the CRANA board.